oubidar-Abderrahim/abderrahimoubidar.github.io/_posts/2018-1-19-Create-a-Voice-Command-App-with-Java-and-Sphinx4.md

 Since we are creating a Voice Command app so we’ll be creating our own Language Model and the Phonetic Dictionary because our vocabulary will be limited i.e. our commands only.
 Now lets create our needed files :

-##Creating Language Model & Dictionary
+Creating Language Model & Dictionary
+---

 As said above our vocabulary is limited hence making the model and dict will be a breeze thanks to Sphinx Online Base Generator.
 But first we have to make a corpus (Data using which we will train our Language Model) file containing our commands for which we will create our Language Model and Dictionary.
 For this tutorial I’ll be choosing 5 commands.

 open file manager